Welcome to the ACOEP-RC Website!

-I would like to welcome you to our Resident Chapter website.
-The ACOEP-RC is a resident run organization that is fully supported and funded by our parent college with the goal of promoting opportunities for the residents in their pursuit of a career in emergency medicine!
+The ACOEP-RC is an organization run by residents, just like you, who are fully supported and funded by ACOEP.
+Our mission is to promote opportunities for residents in their pursuit of a career in emergency medicine!

-As your ACOEP representatives, we work hard to represent your voice on a national level.
+Your national resident board works tirelessly to make sure your interests are met on every front, and we provide you with exclusive benefits and support.
 Please don’t ever hesitate to contact us with any concerns, questions or suggestions you may have!
 We are happy to listen and advocate for your concerns.

 We hope you decide to become more involved in our ACOEP family and look forward to meeting you at an upcoming conference!